 - Each staff member has password protected access to either a desktop PC or a laptop. - A client computer room is available with specific intention of enabling individual clients or groups access to a dedicated internet capable PC in a supervised environment.
-This room will: - Have up to 6 desktops PC's - Have a dedicated printer. - Access to the internet will be controlled to ensure that no inappropriate material can either be viewed or downloaded.
-An instructor will be present at all times. - Have restricted access to the BFA server so that confidential documents cannot be accessed. - BFA will maintain at least 1 working lap top for working away from site and that can be used for presentation purposes.
-This will: - o Contain password protected profiles limiting access to authorised members of staff - o Have limited and restricted access that must be authorised by the ICT manager
+This room will: - Have up to 6 desktops PC's - Access to the internet will be controlled to ensure that no inappropriate material can either be viewed or downloaded.
+An instructor will be present at all times. - \circ $\;$ Have restricted access to the BFA server so that confidential documents cannot be accessed. - BFA will maintain at least 1 working lap top for working away from site and that can be used for presentation purposes.
+This will: - Contain password protected profiles limiting access to authorised members of staff - Have limited and restricted access that must be authorised by the ICT manager

-The ICT manager and/ centre manager will maintain records of all staff user names and passwords securely and also maintain access to the system as administrators.
+The ICT manager and/ centre manager will maintain records of all staff user names and maintain access to the system as administrators.